blfcweb/biggestlittlefc.github.io/bazaar.md

 Applications
 : Application **does not** guarantee a dealers den space.
-Approved vendors will be notified by December 30th.
+Approved vendors will be notified by {{ page.approvaldate }}.
 Judging is based on items that the applicant wishes to sell, quality of items compared to other applicants, and presentation of product.
 Other criteria may be added as necessary.

 Security
 : At the end of business each day, the bazaar will be closed, locked, and will not be opened for anyone. **If you forget something you need, you will not be able to retrieve it until the next day.** We recommend that you bring a sheet to cover your table with whenever you are not manning it, to make it clear that your business is closed.